akhudek/fast-zip/README.md

 # fast-zip

-A modified version of [clojure.zip](http://clojuredocs.org/clojure.zip) that uses `deftype` internally and written in CLJX format.
+A modified version of [clojure.zip](http://clojuredocs.org/clojure.zip) that uses `deftype` internally and is written in CLJX format.

 ## Usage